5-Headed Shark Attack: Release

-Premier & Home Video

 5 Headed Shark Attack was released as the first of six shark themed films premiering on Syfy among their 2017 "Sharknado Week", culminating with the premier of the fifth Sharknado film.
 This film premiered July 30, 2017.
 It also saw a DVD release the same year.

 Reception

 Dread Central reviewed the film in 2017 and called it "a fairly painless watch, but also fairly pointless".
 The review makes note of the film's stiff performances and lackluster plot and criticizes the misleading synopsis (which describes the shark as a "shaped like a demented starfish"), the low body count, and the shark's growling and ultimately sums up the experience as "Five heads.
 Three screenwriters.
 No brains", awarding the film 2/5 stars.

 Inverse categorized the series as a sub-genre termed "sharksploitation" and acknowledges that movies like these and Sharknado are "in on the joke".

 In a tweet from July 2020, the clip of the shark leaping from the water and destroying the helicopter briefly went viral after it was reported that National Geographic had paid 1 million dollars for the footage of the “rare shark attack”.
 It was quickly proven false.